Blue Motor Finance Claims: How to Spot Mis-Selling and Claim Your Refund

 What did the FCA reveal about Blue Motor Finance?

-Alongside huge lenders like Santander, Black Horse, and Close Brother, Blue Motor Finance is also implicated for its use of Discretionary Commission Arrangements (DCAs) where dealers and brokers are authorised to increase the interest rates on car finance agreements, depending on how they deem it fitting to their interests.
+Alongside huge lenders like Santander, Black Horse, and Close Brothers, Blue Motor Finance is also implicated for its use of Discretionary Commission Arrangements (DCAs), where dealers and brokers are authorised to increase the interest rates on car finance agreements, depending on how they deem it fitting to their interests.
 The bigger the interest rate set per agreement, the bigger the commission they get to take home for themselves.

 While this has favoured many dealers and lenders in the past, they are now put under scrutiny, with the Financial Conduct Authority (FCA) ruling this practice unfair and unlawful.
-In part of this ruling, FCA imposed a ban on discretionary commission arrangements since January 2021, which caused many customers to pay excessively due to inflated interest rates.
+In part of this ruling, FCA imposed a ban on discretionary commission arrangements since January 2021 [2], which caused many customers to pay excessively due to inflated interest rates.

 Here are the key aspects of Blue Motor Finance’s involvement in the Blue Motor Finance DCAs:

 1. Broker Authority on Interest Rate – With DCAs, it is the broker’s discretion to decide how much interest they will put on car finance deals, which are financed by Blue Motor.
-However, brokers are abusing this ability, augmenting the interest rates so it also translates to higher earnings on their end.
+However, brokers abused this ability, augmenting the interest rates so it also translates to higher earnings on their end.
 While this benefits dealers, this is at the expense of consumers, most of whom aren’t aware that the elevated interest rates are brought about by undisclosed commissions.

 2. Lack of Transparency – Most customers aren’t aware that there are commissions embedded within their finance agreements, especially before it was banned in 2021 when Blue Motor finance complaints started coming in.
 This non-disclosure led to overpayments, as borrowers were not fully informed of how much their loans cost, considering all the commissions topped up through the increment on interest rates.

-3. Regulatory Actions and Legal Developments – The FCA’s ban on DCAs in 2021 was the body’s direct response to these unfair practices that were quite infamous to dealerships and lenders around the UK.
+3. Regulatory Actions and Legal Developments – The FCA’s ban on DCAs in 2021 was the body’s direct response to these unfair practices that were infamous to dealerships and lenders around the UK.
 More Blue Motor customers became aware of DCAs and how they affected thousands of car finance agreements, brought about by subsequent rulings and landmark decisions issued on the car finance scandal.

-Why Customers Are Filing Blue Motor Finance Claims?
+Why Are Customers Filing Blue Motor Finance Claims?

-Many customers are filing claims against Blue Motor Finance for its unfair and misleading lending practices, which was shed into light upon FCA’s investigation.
+Many customers are filing claims against Blue Motor Finance for its unfair and misleading lending practices, which were shed into light upon FCA’s investigation.
 Due to the overwhelming number of claims raised against motor financing companies, the FCA reviewed the car finance industry exposing the widespread issue of using the Discretionary Commission Arrangement.
 This approach has not only compromised the financial situation of consumers who had to pay more to cover the hidden costs but also cast questions on the integrity of lenders and dealers.

 Since lenders allowed dealers to set out interest rates, this created malice amongst dealers’ obligation to put the customer’s best interest first.
 Brokers intentionally inflated the interest rate, which caused monthly fees to increase as well, as this meant increasing their commissions too.
 Because of this unfair practice, customers are overcharged with higher interest rates thinking that this interest is based on their creditworthiness and not the broker’s financial incentives.
 With this, hikes became arbitrary, siding with the dealer’s benefits.

-2. Customers were not informed about how much commission the dealer was getting, which meant they weren’t aware of how much they were truly paying.
+1. Customers were not informed about how much commission the dealer was getting, which meant they weren’t aware of how much they were truly paying.

-3. The commission-driven pricing model became problematic.
+1. The commission-driven pricing model became problematic.

-As there was no transparency in the pricing model, thousands of borrowers were left paying significantly more over the life of their car loans, than they should have.
+As there was no transparency in the pricing model, thousands of borrowers were left paying significantly more over the life of their car loans than they should have.
 The FCA also found out that customers who may have qualified for lower rates weren’t given the opportunity to access them, as dealers intentionally hiked the rates, taking advantage of the power they had over the interest.

 Also, with the commission-driven pricing model, dealers were encouraged to find ways to close the deal even without the customer’s full knowledge of what they’re getting themselves into.
-Commission became a driving force for brokers to encourage customers on deals which they may not afford in the long run, resulting in a larger case of mis-selling.
+Commission became a driving force for brokers to encourage customers on deals that they may not afford in the long run, resulting in a larger case of mis-selling.

 In light of the Blue Motor Finance news regarding payouts and Blue Motor Finance compensations to numerous lenders’ mis-selling tactics, thousands of customers are also seeking Blue Motor Finance refunds for overpaid interest and undisclosed commissions.